inlavigo/gg_router/README.md

 - GgRouter synchronizes route tree changes to the browser URI.

 Additionally, GgRouter allows you to create index routes, default routes, wildcard routes, assign semantic labels to routes.
+With `GgNavigationPage` a page based hierarchical navigation system is provided.
 And finally, it can backup and restore the complete route tree as JSON.

 ## Demo